epiphyt/embed-privacy/readme.txt

 == Changelog ==

+= 1.4.2 =
+* Fixed an expired link during plugin activation and creating a new embed provider

 = 1.4.1 =
 * Fixed invalid HTML by changing the accessibility behavior (it's now a separate button)
 * Fixed potential empty link titles in other locales then English